AndrewDarnall/SRM-Benchmark/README.md

 ---

-The following reposiroty contains a benchmark which compares different implementations of the [Statistical Region Merging](https://ieeexplore.ieee.org/document/1335450) algorithm.
+The following reposiroty contains a benchmark which compares different implementations of the [Statistical Region Merging](https://ieeexplore.ieee.org/document/1335450) algorithm. a

 <br>
 <br>